 - Personal Connection & Life Application

-There is SO MUCH in this book to the saints – the gospel, priorities, ministry, prayer, humility, suffering, contentment – that can help us live for Christ RIGHT NOW!
-Let’s dig in!
+There is so much in this book to the saints – the gospel, priorities, ministry, prayer, humility, suffering, contentment – that can help us live for Christ right now!
+Start now!